evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/state/classes/NormalStateManager.md

 ▪ **safe?**: `boolean`

-Wether or not to verify that the roots of the proof items match the reported roots
+Whether or not to verify that the roots of the proof items match the reported roots

 ▪ **opts?**: `DefaultStateManagerOpts`

+a dictionary of StateManager opts

 #### Returns